Would you like us to help you? - Click a Button and let us try

 Early Career - Articles of Clerkship

-I started my legal career at an insurance solicitors firm called A W Mawer & Co in Manchester, where I was offered what was then known as Articles between 1979 and 1981.
-I was very naive at that time, and did not understand the legal world.
+I started my legal career at an insurance solicitor firm called A W Mawer & Co. in Manchester, where I was offered what was then known as Articles between 1979 and 1981.
+I was very naive at that time and did not understand the legal world.
 I very soon learned that hard work and grim determination were what counted if you wanted to succeed.
 What I wanted was thanks from an appreciative member of the public for a job well done.
-The firm were very understanding of my lack of application and gave me some valuable experience of the work of a Defendant Personal Injury Lawyer, which involves losing most of your cases, paying out insurance company funds, and working for large corporations.
+The firm was very understanding of my lack of application and gave me some valuable experience of the work of a Defendant Personal Injury Lawyer, which involves losing most of your cases, paying out insurance company funds, and working for large corporations.

 First Solicitor's Job

-When I qualified in 1981, it was a time when Britain, under Margaret Thatcher, was not the respected country it is now, and was coming out of an era of power cuts, hyper inflation, and the 3 day week of the 1970's.
-I thus decided to seek my fortunes abroad in Canada.
-I quickly learned that grass wasn't always greener on the other side of the fence, and that, despite being a beautiful country, I would rather practice in England.
-I thus returned and found a job working in Stockport as a general litigation solicitor doing a mixed bag of all types of contentious work.,
+When I qualified in 1981, it was a time when Britain, under Margaret Thatcher, was not the respected country it is now and was coming out of an era of power cuts, hyperinflation, and the 3-day week of the 1970's.
+I thus decided to seek my fortune abroad in Canada.
+I quickly learned that grass wasn't always greener on the other side of the fence and that, despite being a beautiful country, I would rather practice in England.
+I thus returned and found a job working in Stockport as a general litigation solicitor, doing a mixed bag of all types of contentious work.,

-I cut my teeth as an advocate in the exciting world of the Magistrates Court, and finally found the type of client that I wanted to represent.
-It sounds churlish to say that I wanted to help the poor and need, but my role model growing up was always my father, who was bright but had never had the opportunities that I had had due to the worst features of the class system.
+I cut my teeth as an advocate in the exciting world of the Magistrates Court and finally found the type of client that I wanted to represent.
+It sounds churlish to say that I wanted to help the poor and needy, but my role model growing up was always my father, who was bright but had never had the opportunities that I had had due to the worst features of the class system.
 He had qualified as a pattern maker, risen to be a teacher after the last war, and joined my mother's business as Managing Director.
 Business was in my family, and creating your own success was part of my DNA.
-First of all I had to gain some much needed experience in all areas of practice.
+First of all, I had to gain some much-needed experience in all areas of practice.

 My Education

-I also had the benefit of a private education thanks to the hard work of my parents and boarded from the age of 8 at a Prep School in Hoylake, then a Public School called Repton in Derbyshire.
-I never really fitted in with boys that went there who were from privileged backgrounds.
-The expected car for collections was a Jaguar not my father's Ford Cortina.
-I sound like an inverted snob but I am not, I just could not identify with their expectations of life.
+I also had the benefit of a private education thanks to the hard work of my parents, and I was boarded from the age of 8 at a prep school in Hoylake, then a public school called Repton in Derbyshire.
+I never really fitted in with the boys that went there who were from privileged backgrounds.
+The expected car for collections was a Jaguar, not my father's Ford Cortina.
+I sound like an inverted snob, but I am not; I just could not identify with their expectations of life.
 The point is that I found it easy to find satisfaction in helping with the problems of the poor who needed help with critical issues in their lives.

 The Journey to having my own business

-I worked for 2 firms in Stockport and Cheadle Hulme, where I bought a house, and thought I was settled, but I wasn't, because I always hankered after having my own business to follow in the footsteps of my grandfather, who had started a Radio Retail Shop in 1911 in Leigh Lancashire.
-My mother then my father gave up their jobs to run the business in preparation for my Grandfather's retirement.
-Birchall Brothers later moved over to Television when it came along in the 1950's.
+I worked for 2 firms in Stockport and Cheadle Hulme, where I bought a house, and thought I was settled, but I wasn't, because I always hankered after having my own business to follow in the footsteps of my grandfather, who had started a radio retail shop in 1911 in Leigh, Lancashire.
+My mother and father then gave up their jobs to run the business in preparation for my Grandfather's retirement.
+Birchall Brothers later moved over to television when it came along in the 1950's.

 Abney Garsden McDonald solicitors opens

-I did not want to be sole Practitioner and searched for an appropriate partner who could do Conveyancing which was then the bread and butter of High Street Solicitors.
+I did not want to be a sole Practitioner and searched for an appropriate partner who could do Conveyancing which was then the bread and butter of high-street solicitors.
 I found someone to share my business in a good friend of mine called Paul McDonald.
-We planned to set up close to his home village of Cheadle where he had many connections.
+We planned to set up shop close to his home village of Cheadle, where he had many connections.
 We opened our doors with practically no work in December 1985.

 We open our second office in 1987